-Earlier this month I went to Brighton SEO, where, as always, the event was packed with really interesting presentations, insights and new ideas to explore further.
+Earlier this month we went to Brighton SEO, where, as always, the event was packed with really interesting presentations, insights and new ideas to explore further.

 - Speed & Performance Optimisation: How to Meet Users’ High Expectations – Rachel Costello